nfes-org/nfes-org.github.io/_posts/2011-05-04-TheuseofLWDSpectroscopyandSour.md

 ---
-title: "The use of LWD Spectroscopy and Sourceless density in an Underground Gas Storage Field in Italy"
+title: "The use of LWD Spectroscopy and Sourceless density in an Underground Gas Storage Field in Italy (Marit Kongslien, Schlumberger)"
 tags: presentation
 ---